Travel insurance Germany

 How do I get travel insurance for Germany?

 - Terrorism risks.
 Terrorism is a threat across Germany as well as much of Europe.
-The Department of State says that medium to high rating for terrorism exists in all German cities where a U.S. diplomatic presence exists.
+The Department of State says that medium to high rating for terrorism exists in all German cities where you'll find a U.S. diplomatic presence.

 - Drink spiking.
 If you’re going to nightclubs or some of Germany’s famed Christmas markets, DFAT suggests that you be aware of drink spiking

 - Road conditions.
-OSAC suggests that the older roads of Eastern Germany require extra safety precautions
+OSAC suggests that the older roads of Eastern Germany require extra safety precautions, but generally driving in Germany is safe.

 - Extremist and ethnic violence.
-According to German authorities, far-right extremist were responsible for over 17,000 reported crimes, and 800 violent crimes in 2011.
+According to German authorities, far-right extremist and ethnic violence is on the rise.
 While Germany is a safe country, an unexpected violent protest, will interrupt your travel plans.

 - The German Motorcycling route.
 Riding a motorbike is risky anywhere, let alone a country with different road rules.